 The 3D form exploration focused heavily on texture development, and how the forms fit in someone’s hands.
 It was important that the canister was easy to hold and use, because people would be handling this on an everyday basis.
 When creating the 3D forms, we began considering material selection for the canister.

 Uovo is an interactive coffee canister that stores coffee beans.
 It measures out the perfect amount of coffee beans, depending on how many cups of coffee you wish to make.
 The canister is airtight, to preserve the beans for optimal brewing.
 The coffee canister involves twisting and turning to create a ritual when preparing the coffee.
 The actions create a muscle memory that ties the user to the coffee making process.
 The uovo canister honors the careful consideration and thought that went into selecting your coffee.
 The coffee beans tell a story and are a part of an experience, and the vessel they are stored in should be on the same level.

 The base of the coffee canister is twisted to line the cup measurements up with the cut out insert on the canister.
 The bottom of the canister is then pulled to the desired measurement, in cups of coffee.
 The canister is then turned upside down, and the lid swivels open to deposit the coffee beans.

 The materials age over time, gradually changing with use and becoming personalized to the user.
 The wood, ceramic, and metal were selected to age over time and add to the appreciation of coffee.

-The movement adds an element of ritual to coffee making.
-Nothing is wrong with loading an instant coffee pod into a single cup brewer, but there is little thought or ritual involved.
+The movement adds a new element to the ritual of coffee making.
+Gone are the days of storing your coffee beans in the original bag or Tupperware container.
 In an instant coffee world, uovo adds appreciation to the process and appreciation to the ingredients.

 Mary Suttle & Kim Chen/uovo/2016